sudosu404/tailnet-lib/docs/content/docs/scenarios/2i-2docker-3tailscale.md

 In this scenario, we will have :

 1. two Docker servers.
-2. one TSDProxy instance in each docker server.
+2. one Tailnet instance in each docker server.
 3. three Tailscale providers.
 4. Containers in SRV1 will use the 'default' provider.
 5. Containers in SRV2 will use the 'account2' provider.